If you have any questions that are NOT answered below, please contact Ashley Hamilton via E-mAIL or at 304-391-5000

 When does registration open / close?

-Registration will either close once the class has reached full capacity or on the 2nd Saturday following the start of classes.
+Registration will either close once the class has reached full capacity or on the Saturday following the second class.

 The class is full and my child has been placed on a wait-list.
 Now what?